Dorcasjoy001/Portfolio/README.md

 ## ABOUT ME

 Hello!
-I'm Adedoyin Adelakun 🤓, a Data analyst, Virtual Assistant, Data Annotator, Quality Auditor with a strong foundation in transforming data into clear, meaningful insights.
+I'm Adedoyin Adelakun 🤓, a Data analyst, Virtual Assistant, Data Annotator, and Quality Auditor with a strong foundation in transforming data into clear, meaningful insights.
 I work with tools such as Excel, SQL, Power BI, and Python to analyze datasets, build dashboards, and support data-driven decisions.
 I enjoy exploring real-world datasets, solving analytical problems, and presenting insights in a simple and actionable way.
 My goal is to continue growing in the data field while contributing to projects that create value and improve decision-making.